 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-In the previous paragraph, the words that really stand out to me as important are “creating” and “re-creating”.
+In the previous paragraph, the words that stand out to me as important are “creating” and “re-creating.”
 These words suggest that humans are constantly in the act of creating a reality for themselves.
 Life is constantly happening; humans are constantly experiencing what is happening; and in turn, humans are either reacting or responding to what is happening – co-creators of reality.
-In order to genuinely practice “self-love” a person needs to wake up to this truth and learn how to work with it.
+To genuinely practice “self-love” a person needs to wake up to this truth and learn how to work with it.
 To refuse to wake up (choosing to live unconsciously), especially as a being with intense emotions, probably means going forward having unwise reactions to all that is happening (impulsively reacting rather than consciously responding), and therefore, “creating” unpleasantness – the BPD pattern in a nutshell.

 As I continue to write and ponder, I recognize ever more clearly that to genuinely practice “self-love” is none other than to practice self-awareness, and in particular non-judgmental self-awareness.
 As life is happening and we are living in our bodies, we each experience various thoughts, feelings, and sensations.
 These internal experiences are happening to us through the act of living life, and probably even more so when we are in the context of being around each other.
 Lots of internal activity that happens!
-Lots of things just showing up!
+Lots of things are just showing up!
 To take the time to slow down and objectively notice what happens and to accept it for what it is (just thoughts, just feelings) is to be “self-loving.”
 To be instantly reacting to what happens inside, or constantly seeking to avoid what is happening inside, is the opposite of “self-love.”

 Another word for self-awareness is mindfulness.
-Therefore to live mindfully is to be practicing self-awareness, and likewise to be “self-loving”, and this is what gives a human the power to consciously create something pleasant because he is calm, rather than unconsciously create something unpleasant because he is frantic.
-The proof that a person suffering with Borderline Personality Disorder hasn’t yet learned “self-love” is simply to discover if he is understanding and practicing self-awareness/mindfulness, or not.
+Therefore to live mindfully is to be practicing self-awareness, and likewise to be “self-loving,” and this is what gives a human the power to consciously create something pleasant because he is calm, rather than unconsciously create something unpleasant because he is frantic.
+The proof that a person suffering from Borderline Personality Disorder hasn’t yet learned “self-love” is to discover if he is understanding and practicing self-awareness/mindfulness, or not.
 If he understands some of the methods for practicing self-awareness/mindfulness and is in the act of practicing daily, then he has started learning.
-When the learning has started, the suffering person soon realizes that his “self-love” nurtures the power to literally create a different life experience.
+When the learning has started, the suffering person soon realizes that his “self-love” nurtures the power to create a different life experience.